 Moto Maker rumored to be opening up to Verizon customers on Nov.
-11Alex Wagner - Deputy Managing Editor, News Desk
+11Alex Wagner - Editorial Director of News and Content

 When the Moto X made its official debut back at the beginning of August, AT&T touted the fact that it would be the lone carrier in the U.S. that would be offering the Moto Maker customization tool to its customers.
 Verizon promised that Moto Maker would be opened up to its subscribers at some point later in 2013, though, and now it looks like we may have a date on which the big red carrier's users will finally be able to get their creative juices flowing.